axocomm/lambda.codes/resources/pages/about/experience.md

 and cleanly integrating these tests into the Vimbly website.
-This soon turned into an almost constant stream of various frontend and backend (CakePHP) projects primarily concerning the internal administrative dashboard and VimblyBot system.
+This soon turned into an almost constant stream of various frontend and backend (CakePHP) projects primarily concerning the internal administrative dashboard, customer-facing booking and payment, and VimblyBot system.

-A few larger projects include the integration of CasperJS into the VimblyBot infrastructure and the replacement of the existing bot batcher with a new, more maintainable scheduler daemon.
+A few larger projects include the integration of CasperJS into the VimblyBot infrastructure and the replacement of the existing bot batcher (used to fetch and ingest clients' event schedules) with a new, more maintainable daemon.
 Other operational duties and extra projects involved working with MySQL replication, AWS, and Plack.

 ### Drexel University College of Computing and Informatics